janschill/cern-solid-code-investigation/report/review-solid-spec.md

 - [x] Does not do a good job on explaining the reason for LDP.
 - [x] Does not go into great detail of implementation of Solid clients
 - [ ] Shapes?
+- [ ] Sometimes terms are used before they are defined and not linked.
+- [ ] Assumes a good deal of knowledge about web technologies that are not common to the basic: HTTP, URI, HTML technologies

 ## Recommendations